-Self-Esteem.
-It’s a nebulous term that is often used, but most of us would have difficulty describing what it means and what good self-esteem looks like.
+Self-esteem is a nebulous term that is often used, but most of us would have difficulty describing what it means or what good self-esteem looks like.
 In the modern world, this is a particularly difficult topic for the digitally connected community, especially children and teens.
 Some might identify self-worth with the feelings they get when someone likes a post or comments on an image they post.
 Maybe they associate their strong online presence among friends and peers as self-esteem.
 In most cases, these are confused and complicated and have little basis in actual self-esteem, which comes from within.

 Did You Know?